Teacher Diversity and Retention Data Note

 Student Data

-For New York City Department of Education (NYCDOE) schools, however, we used school level enrollment data and aggregated to the geographic district, so student enrollment for District 75 schools are included in their geographic districts.
+For New York City Public Schools (NYCPS), however, we used school level enrollment data and aggregated to the geographic district, so student enrollment for District 75 schools are included in their geographic districts.
 This was necessary to match teacher data to student data.
 These enrollment files are available here from NYSED.

 Charter schools are not included in their geographic districts, but rather in a single charter district aggregated from school level enrollment data.
 The charter “district” and the charter Need/Resource Capacity Category (NRC) contain the same data for the same schools.